janakitti/hackathon-global/README.md

 #### Context Structure

 Although somewhat tedious, I thought that my efforts put into generalizing the structure of my context payed off.
-I think it makes it so much easier for future developers to scale the app and easily add more states.
+I think it makes it so much easier for future developers to scale the app and easily add more states/actions/reducers.

 #### UI Design

 I had a really great time coming up with the visual design of the app.
 I'm pretty happy with the overall design language and style consistency.
 Since the core functionality of the app is to display events, I thought that having each of the event types (workshop, activity, tech-talk) be colour-coded would be a visually appealing and functional way to stylize UI elements.
+I made sure to be cognizant of user accessibility and tried to keep the presentation of the event details as clear and distraction-free as possible.

 I drew some inspiration from the Hack the North branding and the Attendee Dashboard with the Hackathon Global Inc.™ logo and the little creature at the bottom of the page to remind you to drink water!